Every day is a new opportunity for us. But how judicially do we use these opportunities? What are we prioritizing today?

 Dr. Buettner says, “When you overeat, your brain becomes unresponsive to these important clues such as insulin, which puts you on the road to diabetes.
 We believe that what happens in rats also happens in humans”

-It’s time to watch out what’s on your plate.
+It’s time to watch out for what’s on your plate.

 Multitasking has been our go-to coping strategy to deal with the work burden.
 Where’s the time to complete all our daily tasks one at a time?

-Hence, people who multitask are increasingly damaging their brain.
+Hence, people who multitask are increasingly damaging their brains.

 5. Not staying hydrated enough

-A research in Harvard Medical School revealed that prolonged periods of dehydration can cause the brain tissues to shrink which hampers a person’s ability to execute cognitive functions like visuospatial processing, planning and decision making.
+Research in Harvard Medical School revealed that prolonged periods of dehydration can cause the brain tissues to shrink which hampers a person’s ability to execute cognitive functions like visuospatial processing, planning, and decision making.